ablaom/MachineLearningInJulia2020/tutorials.md

 ```

-**Skip this** unless you're using an IDE that has issues with
+Only evaluate the next cell if you're using an IDE (not a notebook)
-displaying color/boldface REPL output:
+and it has issues displaying color/boldface REPL output:

 ```julia
 color_off()